-- 3.16.9 These polices aim to be flexible, offering both the protection of existing business areas, and opportunities for redevelopment and intensification, while allowing for the redevelopment of some employment land to alternative uses.
-The business areas will be identified in the Site Allocations DPD.
+- 3.14.9 The strategic employment areas will be identified in the Site Allocations DPD.
 Encouraging employment opportunities in these sustainable locations will provide a greater choice of transport modes for workers, which will help to reduce reliance on the car and therefore congestion.
-Support of new working methods will also help to reduce commuting. - 3.16.10 The biggest threat to achieving the right amount and location of employment space comes from the need to satisfy the Borough's housing targets, especially as the Council is focussing development on previously developed land in order to protect the Green Belt and surrounding countryside.
+Support of new working methods will also help to reduce commuting. - 3.14.10 The biggest threat to achieving the right amount and location of employment space comes from the need to satisfy the Borough's housing targets, especially as the Council is focussing development on previously developed land in order to protect the Green Belt and surrounding countryside.
 The sites which are at greatest risk of being lost are the unprotected employment sites.
-Therefore, to ensure the requirements of different sectors and types of firm in the Borough are being met, and so as not to compromise their likely future needs, applications will be assessed on a case by case basis and any losses will be carefully monitored.
+Therefore, to ensure the requirements of different sectors and types of firm in the Borough are being met, and so as not to compromise their likely future needs, applications will be assessed by criteria based policies set out in subsequent DPDs and any losses will be carefully monitored.
 Regular employment studies, which monitor the provision of employment against the needs of the local economy, will help to inform the Council's decisions.